lf-edge/eve/docs/APP-CONNECTIVITY.md

 hostname, external IP address) or to download [patch envelopes](PATCH-ENVELOPES.md).
 More information about metadata server can be found in [ECO-METADATA.md](ECO-METADATA.md).

+#### IPAM

+Every Local Network Instance must be configured with an IPv4 network subnet and an IP range within this subnet for automatic IP allocations.
+Host IP addresses from this subnet that do not fall within the IP range are available for manual assignment.

+Whether an IP address is selected manually or dynamically assigned by EVE from the configured IP range, an internal DHCP server is used to distribute these IP addresses to applications.
+Container applications are deployed inside a "shim VM", which EVE prepares, ensuring that a DHCP client is running for every virtual interface connected to a network instance This guarantees that the IP address is received and applied before the application starts.
+In contrast, VM applications are responsible for starting their own DHCP client and applying the received IP addresses.

+Regardless of the application type, EVE does not automatically assume that the allocated IP address is actually in use.
+Instead, it monitors the set of IP leases granted by the internal DHCP server and updates the set of application IP addresses in the published info messages accordingly.

 ### Switch Network Instance

 Switch Network Instance is a simple L2-only bridge between connected applications and